valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

   Description of the new feature goes here.
   Also link to the page that explains the feature in greater detail.

-* **New feature2**
+* **New dashboard**

-  Description of the new feature goes here.
+  Valtimo is working on a new dashboard.
+To support the new dashboard, a new module was introduced.
-  Also link to the page that explains the feature in greater detail.
+  Information on how to include this module can be found [here](/getting-started/modules/core/dashboard.md).

 ## Bugfixes